aleksandr-vin/aleksandr-vin.github.io/_drafts/2023-11-15-chatgpt-ios-app.md

 ```

 Then joining the room as ChatGPT from web app and as User with `url` and `token` rewritten by Charles.

+Searching further for e2ee_key brings the end-to-end encryption functionality in LiveKit, which appeared to be
+not very supported in their React client and eventually the pure js sample https://github.com/livekit/client-sdk-js/tree/main#sdk-sample
+was able to perform full room connections with decrypted audio.
+Thus ChatGPT iOS app is waiting for something else, as it shows
+"Connecting..." while already joined the room and audio is working and after some seconds it disconnects.